Bomberman Tournament: Gameplay

 Tournament was generally lauded for its simple, approachable gameplay.
 In order to score (in multiplayer mode), players must lay time bombs in order to trap and obliterate their opponents, with the last player alive becoming the winner.
 As the player defeats enemies and clears away obstacles, a variety of power-up tiles appear.
 Randomly selected from a pool of 10 different items, these tiles have a number of effects, such as increasing bombs' blast radius, increasing the player's bomb capacity, or even reversing a player's controls.

 Unlike other Bomberman games, Tournaments single-player quest mode is an action-adventure game with influences of Zelda, Pokémon and especially Hudson's Neutopia.

 The majority of the action takes place in 2D from a top-down vantage point, while Karabon battles and select minigames are presented in a side view.
-Each of the game's six different environments possesses only a minimum of rectangular features and is detailed with all sorts of wacky nuances, such as trees that topple over or an earthen giant collapsed in the middle of a road.
+Each of the game's six different environments possesses only a minimum of rectangular features but is detailed with other features, such as trees that topple over or an earthen giant collapsed in the middle of a road.